A Look At The Las Vegas Grand Prix 2023 Schedule

 A closer look at the F1 Las Vegas Grand Prix 2023 schedule

-The Las Vegas Grand Prix kick-starts with the Practice 1 race on Thursday, November 16 (12:30 PM SGT on Friday, November 17 in Singapore).
-The hour-long practice race will be followed by the Practice 2 race at midnight on Friday, November 17 (4:00 PM SGT).
+The Las Vegas Grand Prix kick-starts with the Practice 1 race on Thursday, November 16 (12:30 PM MYT on Friday, November 17 in Malaysia).
+The hour-long practice race will be followed by the Practice 2 race at midnight on Friday, November 17 (4:00 PM MYT).

-On the night of November 17 (12:30 PM SGT on Saturday, November 18 in Singapore), the drivers will roll out their vehicles on the track for the Practice 3 race.
-Following the conclusion of the Practice 3 race, the Qualifying event for the main race at the Las Vegas Grand Prix will start at midnight on Saturday, November 18 (4:00 PM SGT).
+On the night of November 17 (12:30 PM MYT on Saturday, November 18 in Malaysia), the drivers will roll out their vehicles on the track for the Practice 3 race.
+Following the conclusion of the Practice 3 race, the Qualifying event for the main race at the Las Vegas Grand Prix will start at midnight on Saturday, November 18 (4:00 PM MYT).
 The results of the Qualifying race will set the grid for the main event.

-The final race for the Las Vegas Grand Prix 2023 will take place on Saturday, November 18 (2:00 PM SGT on Sunday, November 19 in Singapore).
+The final race for the Las Vegas Grand Prix 2023 will take place on Saturday, November 18 (2:00 PM MYT on Sunday, November 19 in Malaysia).

 Red Bull Racing will be pushing hard for Sergio Perez‘s win as the constructor team is aiming to finish a season securing the top two places in the Drivers’ Standings for the first time in its history.